jakartaee/jakarta.ee/content/legal/acronym_guidelines/index.md

 ---
 title: "Oracle/JCP Acronym Guidelines"
 date: 2019-06-26T16:10:38-04:00
 description: "Guidelines for the use of existing Oracle/JCP Acronyms.
-Supplement to the Eclipse Foundation Guidelines for Eclipse Logos & Trademarks Policy for Oracle/JCP Acronyms"
+Supplement to the Eclipse Foundation Guidelines for Eclipse Logos & Trademarks Policy."
 hide_sidebar: "false"
 ---

 <p><em>Guidelines for the use of existing Oracle/JCP Acronyms.
 Supplement to the Eclipse
-Foundation <a href="https://jakarta.ee/legal/trademark_guidelines/">Guidelines for Eclipse Logos & Trademarks Policy</a> for Oracle/JCP Acronyms</em></p>
+Foundation <a href="https://jakarta.ee/legal/trademark_guidelines/">Guidelines for Eclipse Logos & Trademarks Policy</a></em></p>

 <p>Version 1.0 - June 26, 2019</p>